SeaQL/seaql.github.io/SeaStreamer/versioned_docs/version-0.1.x/01-introduction/01-intro-to-streams.md

 ### Multi-threaded async

 Unlike other languages, Rust's async execution is multi-threaded.
-It allows you to scale up a process with as many threads as needed to fully utilize the CPU for maximum concurrency. **You do not need to setup an external queuing system**!
+It allows you to scale up a process with as many threads as needed to fully utilize the CPU for maximum concurrency.

 ### Predictable latency